A lot or a little?

 What parents need to know

 Parents need to know that The Prodigy is a graphic horror movie about a child (Jackson Robert Scott) who grows up with a serial killer's personality inside his body, which makes him very, very dangerous.
 Expect lots of bloody violence, including extreme cruelty to an animal, human dismemberment, shootings, and one child attacking another with a blunt object.
 Strong language includes "f--k" and "s--t," and there's a graphic description of child rape.
+A minor character smokes.
 Taylor Schilling plays the boy's mother; Colm Feore and Peter Mooney co-star.

 - Parents say